English Idioms and Idiomatic Expressions

 - throw something together

-- If you throw something together, you make or produce
+- If you throw something together you make, assemble or arrange something quickly,

 "Why don't you stay for dinner - I'll throw something together!"

-- If you throw something together, you make or produce
+- If you throw something together you make, assemble or arrange something quickly,

 - throw a spanner in the works